Liquid Snake: Metal Gear Solid

-Liquid Snake (リキッド・スネーク, Rikiddo Sunēku) was raised in the United Kingdom following his birth, and served as an operative for the British SAS and later became the field commander of FOXHOUND during Metal Gear Solid, leading Revolver Ocelot, Psycho Mantis, Sniper Wolf, Vulcan Raven, Decoy Octopus and the Genome Soldiers.
+Liquid Snake was raised in the United Kingdom following his birth, and served as an operative for the British SAS and later became the field commander of FOXHOUND during Metal Gear Solid, leading Revolver Ocelot, Psycho Mantis, Sniper Wolf, Vulcan Raven, Decoy Octopus and the Next-Generation Special Forces, also known as Genome Soldiers.
 He leads the hostile takeover of Shadow Moses Island, Alaska to acquire Big Boss's remains and use his genetic information to treat the mutations affecting his subordinates, the Genome Army.
-Liquid harbors a strong resentment towards Solid Snake, as he mistakenly believes that Snake received Big Boss's superior genes while he was given only the flawed genes.
-In reality, it is Liquid who carries superior genes.

-Snake first meets Liquid after he is taken captive by the enemy and imprisoned in a medical room.
+Deployed to neutralize his units, protagonist Solid Snake first meets Liquid after he is taken captive by the enemy and imprisoned in a medical room.
 The two battle each other multiple times throughout the story.
+Initially, Liquid tries to kill Snake by piloting a Hind D attack helicopter and pursuing him across the Communication Towers, but Snake destroys the helicopter with anti-air Stinger missiles.
+Afterward, it is unveiled that prior to the operation, Liquid killed and disguised himself as a close ally of Snake, Master Miller.
+Through this, Liquid was able to manipulate Snake into gaining his trust and subsequently activate Metal Gear REX for him, a mecha capable of delivering nuclear warheads anywhere in the world, under the ruse that it would be deactivated.
+Liquid explains his strong resentment towards Snake; it is revealed that they are both clones of Big Boss created by the U.S government's top secret Les Enfants Terribles cloning program, but he mistakenly believes that Snake's inherited dominant genes make him superior, while he was given the recessive genes that he interprets as flawed; in reality, it is Liquid's recessive genes that are superior.

-First, Liquid tries to kill Snake by piloting a Hind D and pursuing him across the Communication Towers but Snake destroys the helicopter with anti-air Stinger missiles.
-Afterward, Liquid manipulates Snake into activating Metal Gear REX by disguising himself as Master Miller.
-Snake destroys REX but falls unconscious in the aftermath which allowed Liquid to take his brother to the top of REX's ruins and challenge to a fistfight.
-Snake prevails but Liquid survives again and pursues Snake in a jeep chase that results in a crash outside the island's facility.
+As Liquid takes control of REX, Snake manages to destroy it with the help of Gray Fox, whom Liquid kills in the process.
+Snake falls unconscious in the aftermath, which allows Liquid to take his brother to the top of REX's ruins and challenge to a fistfight.
+Snake prevails and knocks Liquid off, but he survives again and pursues Snake in a jeep chase that results in a crash outside the island's facility.
 Just as he approaches Snake, Liquid suddenly succumbs to the same FOXDIE virus that had also been injected into Snake.
 Liquid's death leaves Snake in doubt of his own survival, as FOXDIE targets victims based on specific DNA.